join-monster/join-monster/docs/relay.md

     },
     comments: {
       type: CommentConnection,
+      // accept the standard args for connections, e.g. `first`, `after`...
       args: connectionArgs,
+      // joinMonster give us an array, use the helper to slice the array based on the args
       resolve: (user, args) => {
         return connectionFromArray(user.comments, args)
       },
+      // write the JOIN as you normally would
       sqlJoin: (userTable, commentTable) => `${userTable}.id = ${commentTable}.author_id`
     },
     posts: {